 - 1/2 teaspoon dried oregano (optional)

 - 5 tomatillos, husked and halved

 - 2 cups chicken stock or canned chicken broth

-- 1 cup packed coarsely chopped fresh cilantro
+- 1 cup packed coarsely chopped cilantro leaves

 - 1/2 cup fresh epazote (optional)